gbote/CodePlatoon/curriculum/week-10/day2/react-news-site-iv.md

 ### Using async-await instead of .then() construct

-Instead of using chained then()'s, there's an alternative design that you can employ, using the `async` and `await` keywords in JavaScript.
+Instead of using chained then()s, there's an alternative design that you can employ, using the `async` and `await` keywords in JavaScript.
 The one caveat is that you need to create a parent async function.
-Let's take a look:
+The keyword async before a function makes the function return a promise Let's take a look:

 ```javascript
 async function prepBreakfast() {